fatahdigital/better-learn/content/shortcodes/siteparam.en.md

 ---
 title: Site param

-description : "Get value of site params variables in your page."
+description: "Get value of site params variables in your page." summary : "Get value of site params variables in your page."
+images:
+  - "/images/"
 ---

 `siteparam` shortcode is used to help you print values of site params.